Export Controlled or Embargoed Countries, Entities and Persons

 In addition, certain countries are subject to either comprehensive embargoes or targeted sanctions.
 Comprehensive embargoes prohibit virtually ALL exports/imports and other transactions without a license or other US Government authorization.
 Targeted sanctions are prohibitions on trade in specified goods, technologies, and services with specific organizations (including foreign governments) and persons.

-If you intend to ship or transact with any other country that is identified on the Targeted Sanctions Country lists below, please use the Stanford Export Controls Decision Tree and conduct a Restricted Party Screen.
+If you intend to ship or transact with any other country that is identified on the Targeted Sanctions Country lists below, please use the Stanford Export Controls Decision Tree and conduct a Restricted Party Screen (both available to the right on this page).
+Given the numerous dual use export controls and Targeted Sanctions on Iraq, you should contact Steve Eisner before engaging in activity with persons or organizations in that country.

 Comprehensively Embargoed Countries